JohnMadakin/csts/README.md

 - Setup the database(**_see [database setup](https://www.mongodb.com)_**)
 - Start the application by running
   ```
-  npm run start:dev
+  npm run dev
   ```
-  The application should now be running at `http://127.0.0.1:6000`
+  The application should now be running at `http://127.0.0.1:${port_number}`

 #### Database and ODM
+- setup the user access control
 - Create a database with `MongoDB Shell` and name it `csts`
+- Setup your username and password
+- Copy the connection string
 - Set the following environment variables in `.env`:

   - `DATABASE_NAME` - this is the database name
   - `DEV_DB_URI` - this is the test database connection uri
   - `PROD_DB_URI` - this is the prod database connection uri
+  - `TEST_DB_URI` - this is for test db

 - once you start the app, a database connection is setup and database created